 "Life on the Farm" is an exciting and new kind of hands-on experience at Old World Wisconsin.
-For the 2013 season, the German Area's Koepsell Farm will let you discover what life was really like working and living on a late 19th-century farm in the Upper Midwest.
+As you explore the German Area's Koepsell Farm, you will get the chance to discover what life was really like working and living on a late 19th-century farm in the Upper Midwest.

 Here you'll follow the daily adventures of the Kruegers, a farm family of the 1880s who left the Old World to build a new life in Wisconsin.
 The Kruegers documented their lives through photographs and family stories across the second half of the 19th century and first half of the 20th.
 "Life on the Farm" is based on this unique record not only of who the Kruegers were, but also of how they sought to be remembered.

 Costumed interpreters throughout the farmstead will help you step back to the 1880s and imagine the type of life that the Kruegers would have known.
 They will guide you through the Kruegers' typical chores, teach you about their farm animals, and show you how they used authentic farm implements.